Log-concave Density Estimation with Independent Components

-On the computational side, we showed that our algorithm has significantly smaller runtimes compared to usual log-concave MLE.
+On the computational side, we showed that our algorithm has significantly smaller runtimes compared to the usual log-concave MLE {as well as the LogConICA algorithm of} \citet{samworth2012independent}.
 This was achieved by breaking down the higher dimensional problem into several 1-dimensional ones.
 In fact these 1-dimensional marginal estimation tasks are decoupled from one another, allowing for effective parallelization to further reduce runtimes.
 Finally, we demonstrated the scalability of our algorithm by performing density estimation with clustering in $d=30$.